Vega on AWS

 - User creates a scan in the dashboard.

-vega-apiwrites aqueuedscan row to RDS Postgres.vega-apisends a message to the SQS queue containing the scan ID.vega-worker(which is always running) receives the SQS message.vega-workerclaims the scan with a Postgres row lock (prevents double-execution).vega-workercalls AWS ECSRunTaskto start avega-v16-runnercontainer.vega-v16-runnerdownloads the source snapshot from S3.vega-v16-runnerruns the v16 scan engine — planning + per-component audits.- All AI calls from v16/Codex go through
+vega-apiwrites aqueuedscan row to RDS Postgres.vega-apisends a message to the SQS queue containing the scan ID.vega-worker(which is always running) receives the SQS message.vega-workerclaims the scan with a Postgres row lock (prevents double-execution).vega-workercalls AWS ECSRunTaskto start avega-core-runnercontainer.vega-core-runnerdownloads the source snapshot from S3.- Inside the container, vega-core (the Python scan engine) runs two phases:

-vega-llm-proxy, which holds the provider API key. - Findings and events are written to Postgres.
+codexsubprocess calls the LLM viavega-llm-proxyusing an OpenAI-compatible API.
+The runner holds only a short-lived, scan-scoped proxy token — the real provider API key lives in the proxy. - vega-core emits events as it works.
+Findings and events are written to Postgres.
 Artifacts are uploaded to S3.

 - Scan status is updated to